-Every parent wants the best for their child and we tend to see more forthcoming parents seeking help from the Plastic Surgeon.
-Prominent ears also known as Bats ears can be surgically treated to alter the size and shape of the ears or set protruding ears back so that they are close to the head.
-This procedure is known as Otoplasty.
+Every parent wants the best for their child, and we tend to see more parents seeking help from plastic surgeons for their child’s prominent ears.
+Prominent ears, also known as bats ears, can be surgically treated to alter the ear’s size and shape or set so they are closer to the head.
+This procedure is known as otoplasty.

-Dr Marco mentioned that parents will bring their child in for a consultation with their mind-set usually to book the date for the procedure.
-However Dr Marco always insists to speak to the child and ask what is the problem and if it is troubling him/her.
+Dr Marco mentioned that parents would bring their child in for a consultation, and their mindset is to book the date for the procedure.
+However, Dr Marco always insists on speaking to the child and asking what the problem is and if it is troubling him/her.

-“It is important to know what & how the child wants and feels, and if he/ she was being teased or bullied by friends in school or even called names due to the way his/her ears look.
-This kind of negative effects can affect the child psychologically and affect their well-being in school and in life.
+“It is important to know what & how the child wants and feels, and if they are being teased or bullied by friends in school or even called names due to how their ears look.
+This kind of negative effects can affect the child psychologically and affect their well-being in school and life.
 No one wants to be call names and being teased”.

-Dr Marco commented that some of the children who really want to have the otoplasty procedure will even be willing to listen to instructions and cooperate with him to have their procedure done in the clinic under local anaesthesia that takes around 45 minutes.
-The child will participate willingly from taking the photos before procedure to cooperating with you during the whole entire procedure and tell you they do not even feel any pain or discomfort during the procedure!
-Of course you need to keep them inform of what you are going to do to him/her.
+Dr Marco commented that some of the children really want to have the otoplasty procedure.
+They would even be willing to listen to instructions and cooperate during the procedure, which takes around 45 minutes, done in the clinic under local anaesthesia.
+The child will participate in taking the photos before the procedure and during the whole entire procedure.
+They are even vocal about if they feel any pain or discomfort during the procedure!
+Of course, you need to keep them informed of what you are going to do to them.

-Dr Marco emphasised that during the consultation he will know who will be the best ones who can have the procedure done under local anaesthesia.
-Otherwise it has to be done under sedation or general anaesthesia in the day surgery centre or hospital.
+Dr Marco emphasised that he will assess those who can have the procedure under local anaesthesia during the consultation.
+Otherwise, it has to be done under sedation or general anaesthesia in the day surgery centre or hospital.

-The downtime for the procedure is about 3 days with minimal swelling and final stitches will be removed around 10 days.
-Dr Marco advises that it is best that the child can wear an elastic binder (like those sweat bands that’s tennis player wears or hair bands for ladies) for at least a month or two depending on individual cases , and best during sleep time.
+The downtime for the procedure is about 3 days with minimal swelling, and the final stitches will be removed around 10 days.
+Dr Marco advises children to wear an elastic binder (like those sweatbands that tennis player wears or hair bands for ladies) for at least a month or two, depending on individual cases.
+It’s also best used during sleep time.

 Disclaimer: The information contained in this post is neither intended nor implied to be a substitute for professional medical advice, it is provided for educational purposes only.
 Always seek the advice of your plastic surgeon or other qualified healthcare provider before starting any new treatment or discontinuing an existing treatment.
 Always speak to your healthcare provider about any questions you may have regarding a procedure.